MaddyGuthridge/Tuplet/README.md

 * A combination?
 Honestly having multiple strategies for the data storage would be a good design feature for keeping things modular.

+## Roadmap

+Overall, this is the direction I want to take the project:

+1. Collaborative MIDI sequencer, where clips can be arranged on a timeline.

+2. Add support for other clip types (eg audio clips).

+3. Add support for other audio generation strategies (eg VSTs).

+4. Add support for effects and audio processing chains.